JoshuaKoh/JoshuaKoh.github.io/about.md

 ## About

+<a href="https://www.linkedin.com/in/joshuatkoh"><button class="button button-blue">See my LinkedIn</button></a>

+...or connect with me on social media using the icon buttons below!

-Data scientist in training at Georgia Tech and daily flesh fighter.
+Hello world!
+I'm a Google Cloud consultant-in-training at Google, former data science trained at Georgia Tech, and daily flesh fighter.
 ESTJ with feelings, gamer with rhythm, water with lemon.

 I like board game-athons, hackathons, Python, pythons, pi, and pie.